 Disclosures of information by an employee, former employee, or applicant for employment are protected if the individual reasonably believes the disclosure evidences any of the following:

 - A violation of law, rule, or regulation

 - A substantial and specific danger to public health or safety

 - An abuse of authority

 Where Can You Report a Whistleblower Complaint or Complaint of Whistleblower Retaliation?

 The OSC is an independent federal investigative and prosecutorial agency with the responsibility to receive, investigate, and prosecute allegations of whistleblower retaliation.
-Unlike the OIG, the OSC has authority to seek corrective action from the FTC by filing a complaint with the Merit Systems Protection Board (MSPB) to enforce corrective action for the whistleblower and initiate disciplinary action against the individual responsible for the retaliation.
+Unlike the OIG, the OSC has authority to seek corrective action from the FTC by filing a complaint with the Merit Systems Protection Board (“MSPB”) to enforce corrective action for the whistleblower, and to initiate disciplinary action against the individual responsible for the retaliation.
 Corrective action might include ordering a promotion, cancelling a disciplinary action, payment of back pay, compensatory damages, and attorney’s fees.
-For more information on how OSC processes complaints, click here.
+Click here for more information on the OSC.

 The FTC provides annual notice to staff to ensure that all employees are aware of their whistleblower rights and the safeguards in place to protect them.
 The notice further provides information on the thirteen prohibited personnel practices.
 The most recent notice is available here Annual Notice.
 Additional educational resources are available on the OSC website, including posters linked heFTCre that address Whistleblowing, Whistleblower Retaliation, Prohibited Personnel Practices, and The Hatch Act.